apexlang/apexlang.io/docs/specification.md

 ### Imports

-Apex can integrate external modules using the `import` command.
+Apexlang can integrate external modules using the `import` command.
 For example, OpenAPI annotations can be imported with the following statement:

 ```apexlang
 import * from "@apexlang/openapi"